dom740/covid-notes/README.md

 </details>

-## Thursday 8 July 2021
-### The UK strategy is changing and cases are likely increase significantly
+## The UK strategy is changing and cases are likely increase significantly (8 July 2021)
 <details>
 <summary>Expand for details</summary>
 <br>